 A plain background is helpful for the student to see your hands clearly as you play but it’s not a must - just be sure when you’re showing intricate detail that you move your hands a little nearer the screen for clarity

-At Musical Orbit we use a great video conferencing system called Zoom.
-You can have a free account although your lesson (or ‘meetings’ as they’re called) times are limited with this.
+At Musical Orbit we generally use Zoom.
+You can have a free account although your lesson (or ‘meetings’ as they’re called) times are limited with this if you have 3 or more people in the room.

 There is the option to record your lesson which is great for the student to rewatch the lesson afterwards and hopefully do much more effective practice but also for teacher and student protection.
-You can record straight to your device or in the cloud.
+You have the option to record straight to the child’s device or in the Cloud (be aware that child safeguarding rules prohibit you possessing a video of a child under 18 on your device so using the Cloud for this is definitely the best way!)
 There is a slight delay between sound and picture in the playback that usually isn’t there in the live lesson but that doesn’t stop the student remembering what you’d said in the lesson and getting so much more from your time and effort.

 Just remember when you are speaking and demonstrating, to speak clearly and finish each point with an instruction such as ‘now you try’ or ‘did that make sense?’.
 You don’t want to be talking over each other.
 Home video conferencing does not give you the benefit of being able to play a duet over the computer with someone.
 If one of you is talking, the other one will need to wait for you to finish before you can hear them speak.